Common name: Blue Devil

 Diet and Feeding

-In the wild, Blue Damselfish feed on zooplankton and small invertebrates.
+In the wild, Blue Devils feed on zooplankton and small invertebrates.
 In captivity, they should be offered a varied diet that includes high-quality marine flakes, pellets, and frozen foods such as brine shrimp and mysis shrimp.
 Feeding them small portions twice a day is recommended to keep them healthy and vibrant.

 Behavior and Compatibility

-Blue Damselfish are known for their semi-aggressive nature, particularly towards their own kind and other small fish.
+Blue Devils are known for their semi-aggressive nature, particularly towards their own kind and other small fish.
 They establish territories and may become aggressive if they feel their space is threatened.
 However, in larger tanks with plenty of hiding spots, their aggression can be minimized.

 They are generally compatible with other peaceful fish species but should be monitored when introduced to a community tank.
 Avoid housing them with overly aggressive or much larger fish that might intimidate them.